Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Image: Wokandapix from Pixabay

 Cool colors are often also calming colors.
-Cool colors such as blue and green create a sense of peace, relaxation, and tranquility.
-These colors have even been found to lower blood pressure and heart rate which is why they are often used in hospitals, wellness centers, and spas to create a peaceful and calming environment and atmosphere.
+Cool colors such as blue and green create a sense of peace, relaxation, positivity, and tranquility.
+These colors have even been found to lower blood pressure and heart rate which is why they are often used in places like wellness centers and spas to create a peaceful and calming environment and atmosphere.

 Energizing Colors